Help us to bring positive change to some of the most disadvantaged people in the world

 Become a Craft Agent

-We are keen to recruit people to sell craft made at the Alivera Village for young people living with disability, in their local community at craft fairs, church/school fetes and so on.
+We are keen to recruit people to sell craft made in the workshops at the Alivera Village, which supports young people living with disability.
+You can sell in your local community at craft fairs, church/school fetes and so on.

-The craft workshops produce wonderful basketwork, aprons, decorations and cards, which sell extremely well in UK, especially in the run-up to Christmas.
-The proceeds provide the craftswomen with a living wage and the means to develop their business.
+The craft workshops produce wonderful bags, aprons, decorations and greetings cards, which are very popular in the UK, especially in the run-up to Christmas.
+The proceeds provide an income to the workshops where yyoung people livingw with disability are learning skills and work experience.

 If you are interested in learning more, please contact us